zaqifathis/BIMserver-doc/BIMserver-Database-Migration.md

 3. Write a piece of code that connects with both BIMservers
 4. Query the first BIMserver for the information you want to migrate (for example Projects, Users, etc...)
 5. Use the BIMserver API of the second BIMserver to insert that data

+This solution has worked for a few people migration 1.3 to 1.4.
+You might get a headstart by studying https://github.com/opensourceBIM/BIMserver/blob/master/BimServer/src/org/bimserver/BimServerImporter.java.
+Which is non-maintained code, but at least it still compiles...

 The most important part of most BIMserver databases would be the models.
 Since sometimes bugs exist in older version of BIMserver, you might want to consider getting the original IFC file (stored in "{homedir}/incoming" and checking those into your new server instead of serializing those models in the original server.